lukasgjetting/lukasgjetting/posts/pay-yourself-first.md

 The reason we find it easier to find energy for our job, as opposed to our side project, is that we have an external party who is expecting us to do it.
 Also, the fact that there will be very real negative consequences if we don't.

 These are what I would call "time creditors".
-They are people and corporations that you owe your time, energy and focus to.
+They are entities that you owe your time, energy, and focus to.

 When we have a creditor to worry about, it's much easier to buckle up and get stuff done.